ChanTingHui/wssqrctf/forensics/Why is torrent even legal?/README.md

 - [GoddamTorrent.pcap](https://github.com/ChanTingHui/wssqrctf/blob/main/forensics/Why%20is%20torrent%20even%20legal%3F/bin/GoddamTorrent.pcap)

 ```
 Our employee received alerts on bittorrent traffic from 10.0.0.201 on our network.
-Help us identify the file being seeded (shared) by the torrent client on 10.0.0.201?
+Help us identify the file being seeded (shared) by the torrent client and the name of the torrent file?

-Embed the SHA1 hash in wssqrctf{x} where x is the hash}
+Embed the SHA1 hash in wssqrctf{x_m} where x is the hash and m is the name of the torrent file.
+Example, minions.avi.mp3 , m= minion
 ```

 ## Exploit